klmnden/azure-docs.tr-tr/articles/media-services/previous/media-services-dotnet-configure-asset-delivery-policy.md

     }
 ```

-## <a id="types"></a>AssetDeliveryPolicy tanımlarken kullanılan türleri
+## <a id="types"></a>AssetDeliveryPolicy tanımlarken kullanılan türler

 ### <a id="AssetDeliveryProtocol"></a>AssetDeliveryProtocol

-Aşağıdaki liste, varlık teslim protokolü için ayarlayabileceğiniz değerler açıklar.
+Aşağıdaki enum değerleri için varlık teslim Protokolü ayarlayabilirsiniz açıklar.

 ```csharp
     [Flags]